richk727/gatsby-portfolio-site/content/work/cilhendre-fawr/index.md

 color: '#308467'
 url: https://www.holiday-cottages-south-wales.co.uk/
 ---
-Full build WordPress site with booking system
+This brochure site was fully built in WordPress with image gallery, video support and third party booking system integration amongst its features!